MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-time-for-traceability.md

 # [259](#tab/259)

 This event periodically logs its current list of time sources and its chosen time source.
 In addition, it logs the current tick count.
-This event does not fire each time a time source changes.
+This event doesn't fire each time a time source changes.
 Other events listed later in this document provide this functionality.

 |Event description |NTP Client Provider Periodic Status |
 |---|---|